durandsinclair/addtwo/README.md

 First, we'll need to get the project working on a local machine.
 We'll need four files + a Python environment.
-* `addtwo.py` - which contains the actual Python code to add numbers together
+* `addtwo.py` - which contains the actual Python code to add numbers together.
-* `test_addtwo.py` - which contains automated tests to make sure the Python code works
+* `test_addtwo.py` - which contains automated tests to make sure the Python code works.
 * `Makefile` - which allows us to replace complicated Linux commands with simple ones, based on our own definitions.
 For instance, I can type "make install" instead of both "pip install --upgrade pip" and "pip install -r requirements.txt".
 This makes it easier to install, lint and test our Python code, particularly when we want to run our installation on another computer.
 * `requirements.txt` - which lists the Python libraries that need to be installed for the project to run.

 Once it works on a local machine, we can upload it to Github, and use Github Actions to set up a CI/CD pipeline, which means that any changes to the code will trigger all the tests.

-## Part 1: Local Environment Workflow
+## Part 1: Local Environment Workflow.

 ### Set up Environment
 Before we begin, we need to set up a virtual environment just like we do with every Python project.
 Python does this so that the settings of this project doesn't mess up the settings on another part of our computer.
 (Note: I'm going to call my virtual environment `.venv`.
 This will mean that it won't upload itself to GitHub, so anyone who uses this project will have to create their own environment before running it.
 But that's good.
 Let each device using this code write their own Python environment, if necessary.)

 ```bash
 # Create an environment for my local machine